roman-milk/roman-milk.github.io/stockholm-syndrome.md

+===

- ****** Stockholm Syndrome ****** byTheTalkMan© John looked over at Tammy.
+John looked over at Tammy.
 He hated to see her so defeated.
 Tied up.
 Helpless.
 The fact that she just wanted to get through it and move on just kinda bugged him for some reason.
 He wanted to see more fight from her.
 He liked to see her yelling and cursing at Jessica, not just sitting there and watching, crying.
 He loved that fight in her.
 She had always been a very independent, strong woman.
 But Jessica's actions were wearing her down.
 Jessica humiliating her was, in fact, getting to her.

  John wondered what Tammy was thinking.
 She said she understood what he was going through, that it was okay with her that he had responded physically.
 But he wondered if that was the truth.
 He wondered if part of her was afraid that he was enjoying himself too much.
 That maybe he enjoyed the sex with Jessica more than he let on.
 Then he remembered the late night blowjob.